HorizonsEndMC/Ion/.github/README.md

 This repository includes a script that will set up a functioning system comprising of Ion, IonCore, and its required dependencies.
 To use it simply ensure that Docker and Docker Compose are installed and running, and then use `testServer`.
-This script is a bash script, using it on Windows will require Windows Subsystem for Linux or Git Bash.
+This script is a bash script, using it on Windows will require Git Bash (Script isn't guaranteed to run on WSL).

 To use the test server run `sh testServer setup` and then start it with `sh testServer run`, if there are any issues try `sh testServer run-fallback`.